Canada's Balance of International Payments

 There are also many other questionnaires that collect data that are used to compile other statistical outputs that ultimately feed into the balance of payments.
 For information about questionnaires used in other statistical programs that ultimately feed into the Balance of Payments, please follow the links listed in the Data sources section below.

-The questionnaires used for the Balance of Payments were designed at various times from the 1950's to the 1990's.
+The questionnaires used for the Balance of Payments were originally designed at various times from the 1950's.
+They have been periodically redesigned up to recently in the case of the financial surveys.

 This is a sample survey with a cross-sectional design.